ddittmar/conky_ddmod/README.md

 # conky_ddmod

-Date    : 04/02/2014
-Author  : Dirk Dittmar
+Author: Dirk Dittmar
-Version : v0.1
+Version: v0.1
-License : Distributed under the terms of GNU GPL version 2 or later
+License: Distributed under the terms of GNU GPL version 2 or later

 This version is a modification of Conky Seamod wich is a modification of Conky Lunatico Rings wich is modification of conky_orange